aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     In a perfect world, everyone will use our lovely web page front-end and our front-end validation will catch all the issues, and no one will ever hit our back-end directly.

-    In the real world, watch aghast as I fire up a browser and send you an empty message from within the JavaScript console of my browser and your chat server dutifully delivers it to everyone in the room:
+    In the real world, behold aghast as I fire up a browser and send you an empty message from within the JavaScript console of my browser and your chat server dutifully delivers it to everyone in the room:

     ```js
     // All your front-end validation are belong to us.